Thai Chili + Banana Pepper Hot Sauce

 Our Thai Chili & Banana Pepper sauce is a variation of the traditional Frank’s Red Hot sauce recipe.
 The change in peppers gives this sauce a tang as opposed to the regular vinegar based flavour, and a lot more heat.

-Our Thai Chili + Banana Pepper hot sauce was inspired by notorious serial killer Leonarda Cianciulli.
+Our Thai Chili + Banana Pepper hot sauce illustration was inspired by notorious serial killer Leonarda Cianciulli.

 Leonarda Cianciulli, the offspring of rape, was subject to her parent’s’ unhappy marriage.
 Her mother was emotionally abusive, and they lived in poverty for her entire childhood.
 Leonarda attempted suicide twice as a young girl.